TechPaula/LT6502/README.md

 * 2026-01-01 - Initial power up of PCBs gives all the correct voltages
 * 2025-01-03 - Bring up of board with simple ROM/RAM/Console working.
 * 2025-01-04 - VIA working, ACIA working, comms to/from the keyboard in basic working.
 Begun integrating keyboard into firmware
+* 2025-01-05 - Keyboard now integrated into firmware, so you can type on the keyboard and don't need the console for input

 ### Memory Map